BoothGroup/Vayesta/docs/source/intro.rst

 Vayesta_ is a Python package for quantum embedding calculations in molecules and solids.

 It builds on the functionality of the PySCF_ package to set up systems and find their mean-field solution.
-With Vayesta_ one can define fragments within these systems in a highly flexible way and add bath orbitals to represent the environment of each fragment.
+With Vayesta one can define fragments within these systems in a highly flexible way and add bath orbitals to represent the environment of each fragment.
-The resulting quantum embedding problems can be solved with a variety of wave function based solvers, making use of the efficient implementations within PySCF_.
+The resulting quantum embedding problems can be solved with a variety of wave function based solvers, making use of the efficient implementations within PySCF.
 As a final step, expectation values, such as the energy or reduced density-matrices, can be obtained from the collection of embedding problems.

 Features